priyakumar0817/priyakumar0817/README.md

 ## Hi there 👋

 I'm Priya Senthilkumar and this is my GitHub where you can see all the cool stuff that I am working on.
+I took a break from projects to focus on grinding Leetcode, but now I am eager to create new projects and showcase my skills more!
 - 🔭 I’m currently working on a stock screener using Python and other data analysis tools
 - 🌱 I’m currently learning more about financial data analysis
 - 👯 I’m looking to collaborate on projects related to financial analysis, machine learning, web development, and more